code-monet/sim-gamer-kit/docs/fffsake/index.md

 [GitHub Discussions](https://github.com/code-monet/sim-gamer-kit/discussions)

 1. Only one vJoy device is supported.
-2. Only one FFB axis devices are supported in the reducing engine.
+2. Only single FFB axis devices are supported in the `reducing` engine.
 In other words, it's only expected to be used for racing wheels.
 I don't know of any FFB joysticks that have mistakes in their hardware effects implementation.

-The following known issues will be addressed in a future release:
+The following known issues and planned features will be addressed in a future release:

-1. High CPU usage, especially from the reducing engine.
+1. Decrease CPU usage, especially for the `reducing` engine.
-2. Only one FFB axis devices are supported in the forwarding engine.
+2. Only single FFB axis devices are supported in the `forwarding` engine.
 In other words, it's only expected to be used for racing wheels.
 It's relatively easy to add support for (two axes) FFB joysticks, it's just currently lower priority given how rare such devices are.
+3. Ability to adjust gains of hardware effects via the Gremlin plugins UI for both engines.

 ## Troubleshooting

 Section to be filled out based on user experience.
 Please share yours via the [GitHub Discussions](https://github.com/code-monet/sim-gamer-kit/discussions) page!